MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

         GROUP BY 1,2;
     ```

-    The above view uses a [temporal filter](/sql/patterns/temporal-filters/) to only include users who have not visited the site in the last 3 minutes.
+    The above view uses a [temporal filter](/sql/patterns/temporal-filters/) to only include users who have not visited the website in the last 3 minutes.

 1. Create a materialized view to join the incomplete purchases with the inactive users to get the abandoned carts: